-Google AdWords advertising allows you to show your ads to people who are most likely to be interested in your products or services, while filtering out those who aren’t.
+Google Ads (previously Google AdWords) advertising allows you to show your ads to people who are most likely to be interested in your products or services, while filtering out those who aren’t.

 You can track how many people your ad was shown to, how many of those people clicked your ad and more if you integrate your account with Google Analytics.
 By measuring your ads, you’ll quickly see where to invest your budget and boost the return on your investment.

-When you’re first starting out with AdWords, it can be a little overwhelming.
-Google AdWords itself is massive, and every slip-up can blow out your budget.
-I know quite a few people that have been burnt by trying AdWords without really understanding it.
+When you’re first starting out with ads, it can be a little overwhelming.
+Google Ads itself is massive, and every slip-up can blow out your budget.
+I know quite a few people that have been burnt by trying ads without really understanding it.

 To help you get started, I’ve created some helpful tips that I’ve learned over the years.

 Google has prepared a 7 step starter guide for creating an account which covers the basic such as creating a login, setting up billing information and a daily budget, follow this link for the steps.

 Resist the Impulse to Activate Your Ads Just Yet

 Google’s goal at this point is to then encourage you to maximise the amount you’re spending on your advertising.
 This is the first trap for beginners.
 You’ll enter some keywords, Google will suggest many more keywords which are mostly helpful, but next thing you know you’ve spent $150 in one day with no sales or leads gained.